GerritCodeReview/gerrit/polygerrit-ui/README.md

 For daily development you typically only want to run and debug individual tests.
 There are several ways to run tests.

-* Run all tests in headless mode:
+* Run all tests in headless mode (this command compiles code and runs tests using bazel, i.e. exactly like CI does it):
 ```sh
 npm run test
 ```